tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-bulk-loading-data-into-a.md

 SQL Server has grown from a small slice of overcooked microwave bacon into a full order of thick sliced mouthwatering heaven.
 This growth has placed it amongst the leaders in the Database Server world, a place that was well earned, and we are all reaping the rewards of its success.
 While this was all going down, Merge Replication formed a stance and started working very well.
 Limitations were and are still there but fewer than years past.

-Today we’re going to talk about a limitation that in all respect isn’t a limitation but more a default behavior in SQL Server.
-Then we’ll show how to work around it (or with it).
+Today we're going to talk about a limitation that in all respect isn't a limitation but more a default behavior in SQL Server.
+Then we'll show how to work around it (or with it).
 We want to get to the thick sliced bacon by the end.

 **Bulk Loading Data**